luther38/newsbot/README.md

 You can currently monitor up to 10 of each.
 This source will pull information from the web site directly so no API keys are required.

-For the configuration of this source, see Example Template.
+For the configuration of this source, see the Example Template.

 ### Twitter